 What is Beach Morning Glory?

 Beach morning glory is also called railroad vine due to its scrambling nature and ability to cover less used tracks and roadsides.
-It is adapted to coastal areas where sand is plentiful and soil is well draining.
-Salt, heat and wind don’t bother this plant and it is common to see it splayed across a dune in coastal regions.
+It is adapted to coastal areas where sand is plentiful and the soil is well-draining.
+Salt, heat, and wind don’t bother this plant and it is common to see it splayed across a dune in coastal regions.
 The large mats it forms help stabilize sand where it grows just above high tide.

-Beach morning glory can exceed 33 feet (109 m.) in length.
+Beach morning glory can exceed 33 feet (10 m.) in length.
 It is native to coastal regions of North America and pan-tropical globally.
-In the U.S., it is hardy to
+In the U.S., it is hardy to zone 9 to 11.
+Leaves are 1 to 6 inches in length (2.5-15 cm.), double-lobed, thick, fleshy, and evergreen.
+The roots of this plant are often more than 3 feet (1 m.) into the sand.
+Flowers are funnel-shaped, darker at the corolla, and may be pink, reddish-purple, or dark violet.

-The perennial vine is just 16 inches high (41 cm.) but creates a tangled, low growing thicket.
+The perennial vine is just 16 inches high (40.5 cm.) but creates a tangled, low-growing thicket.

 Beach Morning Glory Info